-Growing up on Staten Island, New York in the late 60s and early 70s with my father, a police officer and my mother, a social worker was anything but boring.
-My mother worked at Willowbrook State School, the institution, on Staten Island and was instrumental in its closing.
-She and I then moved to Athens, Georgia and then Atlanta in 1973.
-We were living in the Quaker Meeting House in the artists area of Atlanta, Little Five Points.
-This neighborhood had it all, filmmakers, actors, gay activists, political activists, feminists, and the general counter culture of the time.
+The Little Five Points neighborhood had it all, filmmakers, actors, gay activists, political activists, feminists, and the general counter culture of the time.
 I was a part of a dance theater company with Celeste Miller and I volunteered at the feminist bookstore, "Charis Books and More."

-Upon graduating from Hampshire College, I moved to the San Francisco Bay area intent on working at Lucasfilm's Industrial Light and Magic in their optical department (this was when visual effects were created on cameras and film - computer effects were just beginning).
-I started working in the optical department as a compositor in 1989.
+Upon graduating from Hampshire College, I moved to the San Francisco Bay area intent on working at Lucasfilm's Industrial Light and Magic in their optical department (this was before digital effects when visual effects were created on cameras and film).
+After several years and a lot of hard work I started working in the optical department at ILM as a compositor in 1989.

 I worked on many feature films at ILM, including FORREST GUMP, GHOST, BACK TO THE FUTURE 2, DEATH BECOMES HER, THE ROCKETEER, THE HUNT FOR RED OCTOBER, HOOK, IN THE MOUTH OF MADNESS and FORREST GUMP.

 My first independent film that I directed was about little-known southwestern architect named MARY JANE COLTER: THE DESERT VIEW.
 It was narrated by Ellen Burstyn.
 I was drawn to Colter's story because her work was significant and ground-breaking, and I had never heard of her.

-Moving to Los Angeles to broaden my film experience I worked in several Hollywood studios including, Warner Bros.
+I moved to Los Angeles to broaden my film experience and I worked in several Hollywood studios including, Warner Bros.
 Studios, Sony Imageworks, and Technicolor.
 I worked as a visual effects producer, compositor, editor, digital intermediate conforming editor and I produced miniature effects.
 My credits include, RACE TO WITCH MOUNTAIN, THE HUMAN STAIN, KILL BILL Vol. 1+2, FINAL DESTINATION, HERBIE FULLY LOADED, BEOWULF, PIRATES OF THE CARIBBEAN, and ENCHANTED.